Voices of Style

 Alisan: It’s actually so random!
 A friend gave my name to one of the casting people because she was the girlfriend of his wedding photographer!
 He told me at a gig and I kind of laughed it off, but then the next week I was at the audition!

-Carrie: That’s crazy!
-Now, since I’m a style blogger, I have to ask: did you choose your own looks for the show or did the producers?
+Did you choose your own outfits for the show or did the producers?

 Alisan: I had a lot of influence on my looks during the show.
 But also had amazing stylists helping--the wardrobe department became like my second family!

 Hannah: I would usually pick out 3 outfits that I liked and we would send them over to the executive producers and they would ultimately pick out the outfit I would wear.